LQR471814/scavenge/README.md

 - [x] methods to deduplicate requests
 - [x] methods to schedule requests, do rate limiting
 - [x] methods to transform scraped export information
-- [ ] convenient method to develop and test scraping code

 ## design?